JorgeCastilloMateo/ZoopFit/README.md

                  "+x_0=0 +y_0=0",
                  "+ellps=WGS84 +datum=WGS84 +units=m +no_defs")
 ```

+### Simulation Study
+To reproduce the simulation study in section 3 of the paper, see this file: `inst/scripts/00simulation.R`

 ### Data for Fitting the Whale Model
 To fit the zooplankton model one of the covariates above `X[, 1]` is a binary vector of whale presence and absence.